Skip to content

 Frequency Domain

-The frequency domain representation shows how much of a signal exists at each frequency, rather than at each time moment.
+How much of a signal exists at each frequency is analyzed.
 Signals are expressed as a function of frequency, typically using Fourier or Laplace transforms.
-Amplitude and phase vs. frequency are shown, frequency components of complex signals are revealed
+Amplitude and phase vs. frequency are shown.

 By frequency domain analysis, the following aspects can be more easily understood: